← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 Despite the browser's automatic formatting features, Web designers can control some text spacing and formatting by using additional HTML elements.
 A paragraph element specifies text that is to be treated as a paragraph.
 Text enclosed within the opening tag <p> and the closing tag </p> will be displayed with a blank line before and after.
 If you wish to break text explicitly within a paragraph without inserting a blank line, you can place a break element in the text.
 Unlike the paragraph element, which has opening and closing tags (because there is a logical beginning and end to the paragraph), a break element is defined by a single tag: <br>.
 Text that follows a <br> tag will be displayed starting on a new line.
 In addition, if you don't want to begin a new line but would like to force consecutive spaces in the text, you can do so by inserting the special symbol &nbsp; (short for non-breaking space) in the page.
 When a Web page is displayed by a browser, each occurrence of the special symbol &nbsp; is displayed as a space, no matter where it appears in the text.

-The Web page in EXAMPLE 2.2 demonstrates the use of paragraph and break elements, as well as the special symbol &nbsp;.
-Each paragraph in the page has a blank line before and after.
-The first paragraph contains a break element, so its text is broken across two lines.
+The HTML document in EXAMPLE 2.2 demonstrates the use of paragraph and break elements, as well as non-breaking spaces.
+When displayed in a browser window, each paragraph will have a blank line before and after.
+The first paragraph contains a break element, so its text will be broken across two lines.
 The second paragraph relies on the browser to wrap lines to fit the screen but does contain non-breaking spaces to highlight a word.

-EXERCISE 2.4: Click on the See in Browser button to confirm that the two paragraphs display as described.
-Once you have done so, add a new paragraph between the two existing ones (i.e., between the closing tag </p> of the first paragraph and the opening tag <p> of the second paragraph).
+EXERCISE 2.4: Click on the "See in Browser" button to confirm that the page appears as described.
+Then, add a new paragraph between the two existing ones (i.e., between the closing tag </p> of the first paragraph and the opening tag <p> of the second paragraph).
 Your paragraph should contain multiple sentences.

 In addition to <p> and <br>, there are other HTML tags that can be inserted to perform common text formatting.
 Text enclosed in the tags <b></b> will appear in bold, <i></i> tags indicate text in italics, and <u></u> tags indicate underlined text.
 In addition, <sup></sup> tags indicate a superscript (as in mc2) and <sub></sub> tags indicate a subscript (as in H2O).
-The Web page in EXAMPLE 2.3 includes several text formatting examples.
+The HTML document in EXAMPLE 2.3 includes several text formatting examples.

 When dealing with multiples of 2 (e.g., 21, 22, 23, ...), it is important to remember that adding one to the exponent doubles that value.
 That is, 2n+1 = 2*2n.